mathjax/MathJax-test/web/docs/source/installation.rst

 Test Machines
 -------------

-You can now install several :ref:`test machines <test-machine>`.
-Install the different components of each :ref:`test machine <test-machine>` as indicated.
+You can now install the different components of each :ref:`test machine as indicated here<test-machine>`.

 It is recommended to edit the HOST_LIST and HOST_LIST_OS options of ``custom.cfg`` to describe the testing machines available, so that the testing